d2resurgence/d2resurgence.github.io/README.md

 # Resurgence
 A mod for Diablo II: Lord of Destruction and Diablo II: Resurrected.
 This repository hosts the patch files for the latest release.

 Visit [the main page](https://d2resurgence.github.io/) for general information on the mod.
+Our [Discord](https://discord.gg/SrbNuxyTEb) can also be a great source of knowledge.

 ## Diablo II: Lord of Destruction
 The Legacy version can be installed and played online by using [our launcher](https://github.com/DoctorWoot420/resurgence-launcher).